William B. Gould: Park and statue

 On November 9, 2020, the Town of Dedham renamed a 1.3 acre park as the William B. Gould Memorial Park.
 The park on Mother Brook is about 0.5 miles from Gould's home on Milton Street.
-The park was formally dedicated on September 23, 2021 before a crowd of more than 100.
-A sign with Gould's name and image was unveiled by his great-great-great-grandchildren and then blessed by the former rector of the Church of the Good Shepherd.
+The park was formally dedicated on September 23, 2021, before a crowd of more than 100.

+At the dedication, a sign with Gould's name and image was unveiled by his great-great-great-grandchildren and then blessed by the former rector of the Church of the Good Shepherd.
 A committee was established to erect a sculpture of him on the site by Memorial Day 2023, the 100th anniversary of Gould's death.
 The names of four finalists, all artists of color, were announced at the dedication.
 The commission ultimately went to Pablo Eduardo.